firevel/firebase-authentication/README.md

 }

 ```

-### If you are using Eloquent you need to create or update migration for users table manually.
+4. **Update Migration for users table**: If you're using Eloquent, you'll need to manually create or update the migration for the users table.
 ```
 $table->string('id');
 $table->string('name');